alpha123/yu/STATUS.md

 - Investigate the potential of an Interprocedural SSA interpreter
   + Generate ISSA bytecode and interpret it directly while also using it to JIT
   + Could also do constant-prop, CSE, etc online
+  + Top few stack items would be the "variables" for purposes of SSA; certain functions like `dip` would be assignments to non-top slots.
+    - Makes register allocation for stack caching easier.